William Samuel Hill

 So perhaps I'm right in thinking that Billy Hill looks like a bit of a wild one in that earlier photo.

 Margaret died after only two years in the appalling conditions on the fields, of tuberculosis, in 1901.
 She was buried at Yundamindera Cemetery.
-This is a photo of what is thought by Alex Palmer (to whom we are all grateful) to be her grave.
-He writes this.
+The first photo is of what is thought by Alex Palmer (to whom we are all grateful) to be her grave.
+(The second photo was taken by Andrea Lewis - thanks! - and is from the WAGS Lonely Graves site.)
+Palmer writes this.

 Apart from a brief return to his earlier occupation as a bootmaker in Kalgoorlie, Wm Samuel pretty much stuck at mining.
 Alex Palmer describes him as being by about 1906 the sole occupant of what had been the town of Linden.